Draugr: Vampiric traits

-Behaviour and character
+Greed and bloodthirst

 Any mean, nasty, or greedy person can become a draugr.
 As Ármann Jakobsson notes, "most medieval Icelandic ghosts are evil or marginal people.
 If not dissatisfied or evil, they are unpopular".

-Greed

 The draugr's motivation was primarily envy and greed.
 Greed causes it to attack any would-be grave robbers viciously, but the draugr also expresses an innate envy of the living stemming from a longing for the things of life which it once had.
 They also exhibit an immense and nearly insatiable appetite, as shown in the encounter of Aran and Asmund, sword brothers who swore that, if one died, the other would sit vigil with him for three days inside the burial mound.
 When Aran died, Asmund brought his possessions into the barrow—banners, armor, hawk, hound, and horse—then set himself to wait the three days:

 During the first night, Aran got up from his chair and killed the hawk and hound and ate them.
 On the second night he got up again from his chair, and killed the horse and tore it into pieces; then he took great bites at the horse-flesh with his teeth, the blood streaming down from his mouth all the while he was eating….
 The third night Asmund became very drowsy, and the first thing he knew, Aran had got him by the ears and torn them off.

-Bloodthirst

 The draugr's victims were not limited to trespassers in its home.
 The roaming undead devastated livestock by running the animals to death either by riding them or pursuing them in some hideous, half-flayed form.
 Shepherds' duties kept them outdoors at night, and they were particular targets for the hunger and hatred of the undead:

 The oxen which had been used to haul Thorolf's body were ridden to death by demons, and every single beast that came near his grave went raving mad and howled itself to death.
 The shepherd at Hvamm often came racing home with Thorolf after him.
 One day that Fall neither sheep nor shepherd came back to the farm.

 Animals feeding near the grave of a draugr might be driven mad by the creature's influence.
 They may also die from being driven mad.
 Thorolf, for example, caused birds to drop dead when they flew over his bowl barrow.